 However, this is a controversial topic and not settled.
 For example, one 2016 study using a mouse model of type 2 diabetes and breast cancer reported that insulin glargine at high concentrations did not promote the progression of breast tumors.

-One 2015 study reported that use of Sulphonylurea derivatives such as Glipizide was associated with increased breast cancer-specific mortality, especially among women who developed type 2 diabetes after breast cancer.
+A major 2017 study reported that use of sulfonylureas such as Glipizide by women on Medicare was associated with 1.49 times higher risk of breast cancer-specific death, whereas use of Metformin was associated with 40% lower risk.
+Another study reported that use of sulfonylureas was associated with increased breast cancer-specific mortality, especially among women who developed type 2 diabetes after breast cancer.

 One study has reported that tamoxifen use in older breast cancer survivors is associated with an increased risk of type 2 diabetes.